John-Keating/dsp/02-editors.md

 #vim
 It has a model interface, which, after many years of word processing, feels both strange and sublime.

 Some useful shortcuts include:
-  * q{char} start recording a macro
+  * q{char} start recording a macro q to end recording
   * xp for when I write 'teh'
+  * :q! for when I've made a mess and want to start over.
+  * :g/pattern/d to delete pattern from the file (remove the d at the end to highlight pattern)
+  * :r !date will retrieve the date, time, and timezone from my computer

-I have added *vundle* to handle add ons, *powerline* to give me info on the file I am editing, NERDTree to display my files, and pymode, which everyone says I should get if I want to work in Python, but I haven't quite figured out all of it yet.
+I have added *vundle* to handle add ons, *powerline* to give me info on the file I am editing, *NERDTree* to display my files, and *pymode*, which everyone says I should get if I want to work in Python.
+It does a lot :confused: so I haven't quite figured out all of the bundle yet.
+Still, if it's good enough for some guys on the internet, it should be good enough for me. :stuck_out_tongue_closed_eyes:
-I have alterd the default highlighting, indentation, and line length
+I have altered the default highlighting, indentation, and line length.
 ---